Pertussis (Whooping Cough)

 - Adults are the most common source of pertussis infection in infants.

 - Infants are at the greatest risk of serious complications, including death, from pertussis.
-In 2010 alone, 25 US infants died from pertussis.
+Approximately half of infants less than 1 year of age who get pertussis are hospitalized.

 - In adults, whooping cough can cause coughing spells that can affect breathing, eating, and sleeping.
 It can lead to cracked ribs and hospitalization.

-- Pregnant women especially need to be immunized.
-They should get the vaccine late in the second trimester or in the third trimester.
+- Vaccination of pregnant women with Tdap is especially important to help protect infants.
+Pregnant women should get the vaccine late in the second trimester or in the third trimester for each pregancy.

 Did you know...